CDLUC3/ezid/templates/doc/apidoc.2.rst

-If authentication is required and credentials are either missing or invalid, EZID returns a 401 HTTP status code and the status line "error: unauthorized - authentication failure" (see `Error handling`_ below).
-If authentication is successful but the request is still not authorized, the returned status line is simply "error: unauthorized".
+If authentication is required and credentials are either missing or invalid, EZID returns a 401 HTTP status code and the status line "error: unauthorized" (see `Error handling`_ below).
+If authentication is successful but the request is still not authorized, EZID returns a 403 HTTP status code and the status line "error: forbidden".

 Request & response bodies
 -------------------------